 If you have some work to do, no worries.
 There are still three weeks left in 2022 to invest TIME in your relationship with your daughter.

 Don’t let it pass you by!

 P.S.
-The pandemic has proven a harsh reminder that TIME is precious and not promised to anyone.
-So please, make good use of this season you have with your daughter while she’s still under your roof.
+TIME is precious and not promised to anyone, so please, make good use of this season you have with your daughter while she’s still under your roof.
 The quality TIME you spend with her today is an investment in her future that will pay dividends throughout her life’s journey.
 And one great way to invest in your relationship with your daughter is by watching my 7 Secrets REVEALED Masterclass together, and having open and honest discussions about each session like this mom did with her daughter:

 “The information was relevant and gave us time to have many deep conversations.
 Although I’ve had many conversations with my daughters about sex, it was easier to unpack the information from the class after watching it together (and made it less awkward).”